xiaoyuomeara/go_echo/README.md

 # go_echo

-Simple api that returns an echo, or a spooky response
+Simple api that returns an echo, or a default response

 ## Usage